wJoenn/louisramosdev/content/blogs/create-a-rails-7-rest-api.md

 Congratulation, your Rails API is now ready to use.

-In the next article we will go over how to handle authentication with Devise and JSON web tokens and after this one we'll create a basic frontend client to use this API from.<br /> Until then feel free to experiment with your newly acquired skill of course !
+In the next article, <a href="/blogs/rails-api-authentication-with-devise-and-json-web-tokens" target="_blank">Rails 7 API auth with Devise and JSON Web Tokens</a>, I over how to handle authentication with our API and after this one we'll create a basic frontend client to use this API from.<br /> Until then feel free to experiment with your newly acquired skill of course !

 Cheers !